 - Any special items you would like to add to the “time capsule”

-- A special wood box to hold all of these items
+- A special wood keepsake wine box to hold all of these items

 Decide what you want to stow away in this little time capsule.
 Some ideas include special wine glasses, a bottle opener, pictures, videos, small keepsakes…

-Step 2: Decided when you want to open the box
+Step 2: Decide when to open the box

 Step 3: Start some thoughtful reflection